Henrixounez/v-mandelbrot/README.md

 ![color_version](./.github/mandelbrot_color.png)

 ## How to use :
-- `./mandelbrot`          : Standard Mandelbrot with ASCII characters for values
+- `./mandelbrot`          : Basic version in ASCII
-- `./mandelbrot -color`   : Colorized versions for colors (Red: Less iterations, Yellow: More Iterations, Black: Most Iterations)
+- `./mandelbrot -color`   : Color version

 - You can also use your keyboard to move around:
     - Moving `W` `A` `S` `D`